folecr/jsplayer-android/README.md

-SpiderMonkey on Android using NDK
+JavaScript on Android using SpiderMonkey and auto-generated JavaScript bindings to C++ code.